ovaistariq/cookbook-multipath/README.md

     - ["blacklist_regex"]: An array of regular expressions to blacklist.
 Default '^sd[a]$'
     - ["blacklist_wwid"]: An array of World-Wide Identifiers (WWID) to blacklist.
 Default empty.
     - ["aliases"]: A colon separated mapping of WWID to assign a friendly name.
 Default empty.
-    - ["storage_type"]: Select a vendor-specific multipath template (equallogic, powervault, clariion, default)
+    - ["storage_type"]: Select a vendor-specific multipath template (equallogic, powervault, clariion, default, customized)

+### Customized

 ## Usage